Systemic bias: Mistreatment of human resources

-Examples
+Example

-Financial Week reported 5 May 2008 (emphasis added):
+Financial Week reported in May 2008:

 Versus systematic bias

 In engineering and computational mechanics, the word bias is sometimes used as a synonym of systematic error.
 In this case, the bias is referred to the result of a measurement or computation, rather than to the measurement instrument or computational method.

 Some authors try to draw a distinction between systemic and systematic corresponding to that between unplanned and planned, or to that between arising from the characteristics of a system and from an individual flaw.
 In a less formal sense, systemic biases are sometimes said to arise from the nature of the interworkings of the system, whereas systematic biases stem from a concerted effort to favor certain outcomes.
 Consider the difference between affirmative action (systematic) compared to racism and caste (systemic).